ProjectGleb/ProjectGleb/Meditations/Meditations_on_AGI.md

 The emergance, however, will not be limited to human societies.
 AGI will likely share such fait.
 Instead of being ascembled in a pandora's box, one might imagine the infrastructure that we design today to one day become conciouse, and in all likelyhood become conciouse faster than the AGI we can design in a lab.

 To make it concrete think of you and I. In isolation, a human makes for an intelligent being.
 Together, the society makes for super intelligence.

+Humans love predictions for they love gambling.
+Predictions not grounded in axioms almost always turn out to be false.
+To postulate about the uprise of AGI reasonably,